swiftly-solution/documentation/docgen/output/events/gameevents/onstorepricesheetupdated.md

 ---

 # OnStorePricesheetUpdated
-This event is triggered when store_pricesheet_updated is triggered
+This event is triggered when store_pricesheet_updated is triggered.
 ::: tabs
 @tab Lua
 ```lua